Vyvanse (Lisdexamfetamine)

 Written by Ioana Cozma on 15 August 2023

-Medically reviewed by Dr. Kimberly Langdon on 02 October 2024
+Medically reviewed by Dr. Samuel Sarmiento on 25 November 2024

 Vyvanse (lisdexamfetamine) is a slow-release stimulant currently used to treat ADHD and binge-eating disorders.
 This guide discusses Vyvanse’s mechanism of action, dosage, abuse side effects, and addiction treatment, comparing it with other well-known brand names used in ADHD management.